-Vinyl, 2 channel audio, up to 14 speakers, digital player, cabling, control gear, size variable approx 7m x 40m, 2011
+Vinyl, 2 channel audio, up to 14 speakers, digital player, control gear, size variable approx 7m x 40m, 2011

 Exhibitions